 Undergraduate Communication Sciences

-Ohio University's nationally recognized undergraduate program in communication sciences and disorders offers students a well-rounded undergraduate education.
+Ohio University's nationally recognized undergraduate program in Hearing, Speech and Language Sciences offers students a well-rounded undergraduate education.
 Our curriculum emphasizes both the scientific and humanistic aspects of practice, with a strong emphasis on communication abilities, scholarship, professionalism, service and multicultural engagement.
 The curriculum integrates a sequence of arts and sciences coursework with courses designed to provide a sound understanding of normal human communication processes and an introduction to speech-language pathology and audiology.
 Students also have multiple opportunities to observe clinicians in practice and to engage in service learning throughout the community.

-Mentored research experiences are available for interested students, and some select the CSD senior thesis option.
-Additionally the Honors Tutorial College Program in CSD is available to highly qualified students.
-For more information, visit the CSD Honors Tutorial College.
+Mentored research experiences are available for interested students, and some select the Hearing, Speech and Language Sciences senior thesis option.
+Additionally the Honors Tutorial College Program in Hearing, Speech and Language Sciences is available to highly qualified students.
+For more information, visit the Honors Tutorial College.

 The Certificate in Experimental Study of Language also offers interested students the opportunity to conduct research under faculty supervision.
 For more information, visit the Certificate Program Blog.

 The program encourages students to think clearly and objectively, preparing them to solve problems as professionals through effective interpersonal and research skills.
-Advisers are CSD faculty who guide students regularly in curriculum and career planning.
-A high percentage of CSD majors complete the program successfully in four years.
+Advisers are Hearing, Speech and Language Sciences faculty who guide students regularly in curriculum and career planning.
+A high percentage of Hearing, Speech and Language Sciences majors complete the program successfully in four years.
 Undergraduates leave well-prepared for graduate study, which is required for certification and employment in audiology or speech-language pathology.

-Many students choose the CSD major because they enjoy the intellectual stimulation and intrigue of integrating studies across a vast array of disciplines and academic interest areas.
+Many students choose the Hearing, Speech and Language Sciences major because they enjoy the intellectual stimulation and intrigue of integrating studies across a vast array of disciplines and academic interest areas.
 Some select the major because they enjoy its balance of art with science.
 Most are attracted to a sense of service and contribution to people with disabilities and communication problems in general.

 Why Choose This Program?